FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/Filename_conventions.md

 ### Reconstitute a filename

 A filename can be composed of different elements, such as the unit, path, root, and suffix.
 When transferring a file between disparate systems, you can use symbolic variables to reconstruct the original filename at the receiving end.
-See <a href="../symbolic_variables" class="MCXref xref">Symbolic variables</a> for details.
+See [Symbolic variables](../symbolic_variables) for details.

 ### Specific case of the &NFNAME symbolic variable (PeSIT CFT/CFT)